suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 <br>
 My prattle sabre rattle mostly tattle,<br>
 Battle is really my home legal front.<br>
-A slim part is natty, most fucks or fatty,<br>
+A slim part is natty, mostly fucks or fatty,<br>
 And those curious cunts are blunt.<br><br>
 I gifted a dark age in a bacteriophage,<br>
 From Elon's nasty Nazi ass to be sure.<br>